- Install Attribution

 Mobile attribution is the process of connecting actions and activities that occur inside a mobile app to those that occur outside of it.

 Singular makes these connections by linking an impression or click action that happens on a device to the install (first session) of a mobile app on that same device.

-Singular’s mobile attribution tracking uses the following methods to perform install attribution:
+Singular’s mobile attribution service uses the following methods to attribute installs:

 In accordance with Google and Apple privacy policies, Singular tracks unique devices and their attribution information, using the user-resettable Google Advertising ID (AIFA) and iOS Advertising ID (IDFA).

 Singular retains a device’s install attribution information for two years to ensure attribution and cohort accuracy.
 Re-engagements can be tracked any number of times with supported partners.

 Singular’s install attribution utilizes the attribution windows specified in the partner configuration for all methods except for fingerprint matching.